zulvkr/staticformdocs/docs/quick-start.md

 Sign up complete!
 Now, go to `admin` page.
 You should be able to login with your new account.

-If you didn't find the invitation or you didn't use the deploy button, you should check/do the following configuration:
+If you didn't find the invitation or you didn't use the deploy button, you should check the following configuration:

 1. [Check if the git-gateway is enabled.](https://docs.netlify.com/visitor-access/git-gateway/)
 2. [Check if you have enable Identity](https://docs.netlify.com/visitor-access/identity/)